BernieMurphy/Elfos-chkdsk/README.md

-chkdsk is a program that displays various statistics regarding an 1802 Elf-OS disk Sample output for a two disk system is shown below.
+chkdsk is a experimental program that displays various statistics regarding an 1802 Elf-OS disk.
+Sample output for a two disk system is shown below.
+Currenty this program will hang if 2 disk are not present on the system.
+This issue will be resolved once David Madole completes work on two disk support for Elf-OS

 chkdsk